Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/07-compute-resources-ssh-config.md

 ```

 > [!Note]
 > The reason why we use `port 6001` for the `node-0` and `node-1` containers is because we used `--network host` when running the node containers.
-Since the docker containers will use the host's network stack, `port 22` is already taken so we specified `ssh` to be configured in the `6001 port` in `debian-bookworm-ssh`.
+Since the docker containers will use the host's network stack, `port 22` is already taken so we specified `ssh` to be configured in the `port 6001` in `debian-bookworm-ssh`.
+The `server` container also has ssh configured in `port 6001` since we used the same image.

 ### Generate and Destribute SSH Keys